 The results of this durational and radical pedagogic laboratory (textual, visual and performative) will be systematized and published in various guerrilla online publications and zines.
 An ongoing “collaborative text” will highlight the concepts of co-participation and co-responsability, suggesting a critical reflection of a vast plethora of para-artistic subjects: mashup culture, virality, copywright (and copywrong), Peta-Byte Age, quantum philosophy (and also lo-fi –sophy), science-based science (and also art-based art), cyber-terrorism, aPOPcalyptical studies, queer epistemology, proto-academia, applied interdisciplinarity (and also anti-specialization studies), non-human creativity, post-human medievalism… and a brand new set of operational concepts to be announced as new avant-gardes (or new -isms).
 Throughout four academic stages (Year One: Finnlosophy, Year Two: The Academy As Performance and Year Three: Multiversity) and a final documental assessment (Year Four: Post-Production), research will be understood as a practice, not necessarily an “artistic” one, and a unified set of cross-disciplinary knowledge will be compiled under the scope of a participatory online platform:

 After the proto-laboratory that took place within the context of Circular/Festival de Artes Performativas de Vila do Conde (Portugal) in 2008 — The Curator’s School —, and countless other introductory clusters, seminars and workshops in academic institutions such as Escola Superior de Artes e Design (Caldas da Rainha, Portugal), Faculdade de Letras (Coimbra, Portugal), Hogeschool voor de Kunsten (Arnhem, The Netherlands), among others, the official launching of UNIVERSITY’s Year One took place in Bucharest (Romania) in July 2015, a partnership with E-motional – rethinking dance, ODD Gallery and Modulab, co-produced by Gabriela Tudor Foundation.
 In October 2016, the project migrates to Espoo (Finland), in a symbiotic dialogue with Visual Cultures, Curating and Contemporary Art program at Aalto University‘s School of Art, Design and Architecture (Otaniemi Campus).
 A new series of lectures, workshops, think tanks and publications was then initiated, gathering an increasing number of artists, researchers and teachers.
 The Year 2 is introduced in November 2017 in Porta33 (Funchal, Madeira island, Portugal) through an intensive laboratory; its core topic The Academy As Performance was then developed further in other educational contexts, namely the performance-as-tool COPYWRONG (Future Places Festival, Porto/Portugal + Creative Commons Global Summit, Toronto/Canada, 2017-18), the theatre course RECURSO (produced by Estrutura at mala voadora, Porto/Portugal, 2018) and the Summer School UNFINISHED (curated by Rogério Nuno Costa for Armazém 22, Vila Nova de Gaia/Portugal, 2018-19).
 The Year 3 is launched in Portugal in late 2019, during a residency at mala voadora, Porto, in collaboration with the Performance Studies Research Group of Minho University.
-The core topic Multiversity will continue grounding a group of research-oriented activities throughout most of 2020, both in Finland and Portugal.
+The core topic Multiversity will continue grounding a group of research-oriented activities throughout 2020, both in Finland and Portugal, with the support of “Reclamar Tempo”, Teatro Municipal do Porto – Rivoli – Campo Alegre.
 Check the calendar below for a complete list of upcoming public events.

 2-6 March 2020 | Experimental laboratory led by Rogério Nuno Costa for FIA – Investigação/Fiação nos Estudos do Corpo do Movimento e do Comum, an educational programme produced by C.E.M, Lisbon (Portugal).